 Copyright © 2002, Tessa Codrington Wheeler

-Tessa Codrington Wheeler is a photographer, horsewoman and writer.
-She is married to British businessman Stuart Wheeler, the founder of the spread betting company IG Index.
-They divide their time between homes at Chilham Castle, near Canterbury, Kent, England, an apartment in London, and Dar Sinclair in Tangier, Morocco.
-The Wheelers have three daughters: Sarah, Jacquetta and Charlotte.
-Jacquetta Wheeler is known as an international fashion supermodel.
-Tessa Codrington was a fashion photographer in London throughout the 1960s and 1970s and has also published several books on photography.
+Tessa Codrington Wheeler was a photographer, horsewoman and writer.
+She was married to British businessman Stuart Wheeler, the founder of the spread betting company IG Index.
+She divided her time between homes at Chilham Castle, near Canterbury, Kent, England, an apartment in London, and Dar Sinclair in Tangier, Morocco.
+Tessa Codrington Wheeler has three daughters: Sarah, Jacquetta and Charlotte.
+Jacquetta Wheeler was known as an international fashion supermodel.
+Tessa Codrington was a fashion photographer in London throughout the 1960s and 1970s and also published several books on photography.

 Codrington's latest book of photographs, Spirits of Tangier, with accompanying texts, was edited by Jean-Pascal Billaud, international editor of Groupe Marie Claire in Paris.
 Spirits of Tangier was published by London-based Arcadia Books on May 15, 2008.
 The book presents Codrington's photographs and portraits of many of the famous figures from Tangier's past, including the writers Paul and Jane Bowles, playwright Tennessee Williams, The Hon.
 David Herbert, the painter Marguerite McBey, Woolworth heiress Barbara Hutton and Cecil Beaton, the photographer preferred by royalty, and legendary residents of Tangier.